 Dividing employees into four more-or-less equal groups (or quartiles) with pay graded from lowest to highest helps us to examine pay across different levels of the organisation.
 Organisations must report on the percentage of employees who fall within the lower, lower middle, upper middle and upper quartile hourly pay bands.
 In order to group employees into these Quartile Pay Bands, the organisation lists all employees from lowest to highest, based on their hourly rates.
 The employees are then divided into four equal groups or Quartiles based on this - lower, lower middle, upper middle and upper.
-The employer then shows the proportion of male and female employees in each quartile as a percentage e.g., percentage of male employees in the lower quartile and percentage of female employees in the lower quartile (and so on).
+The employer then shows the proportion of male and female employees in each quartile as a percentage e.g. percentage of male employees in the lower quartile (and so on).